prushorth90/Real-Estate-Extension/README.md

      Or Can even install node if you have Anaconda : conda install -c conda-forge nodejs
      ```
 2. Go to root of folder in command prompt via "cd" command.
 3. Check if have virtual environment installed.
+OR If you have Anaconda installed then create a virtual environment.
+And open terminal.

      ```
      $ "virtualenv --version"into command prompt.
      ```